 This is a good one.
 Enjoy!

-4 cups (32 oz) plain whole milk or lowfat yogurt*
+- 2 cups plain whole milk or lowfat yogurt

-1. Pour any excess liquid out of yogurt container.
-Using a whisk, mix yogurt and sugar together in a medium bowl until sugar is completely dissolved.
-(Keep yogurt container for finished frozen yogurt.)
+- Pour any excess liquid out of yogurt containers.
+Whisk the yogurts and sugar together in a medium bowl until the sugar is completely dissolved.
+Reserve the yogurt container for the finished frozen yogurt.
 Taste and add a few more tablespoons of sugar if necessary (some brands are more tart than others).

 - Follow manufacturer's instructions for freezing yogurt in ice cream/frozen yogurt machine.
 You'll know it's ready when it's smooth and stiff (it will harden even more in the freezer).
 Serve right away or scoop back into reserved yogurt container and freeze until ready to eat.
 If it stays in the freezer more than a few hours, you may need to let it sit out a bit to soften before serving.